 4. Will Copilot replace data analysts?

 No. In fact, data analysts become more valuable.
-They spend less time building repeat reports and more time on deeper analysis.
+They spend less time building business reports and more time on deeper analysis.
 They also prepare governed data that Copilot relies on.
-Their role shifts toward quality, context, and advanced insights.
+Their role will shift toward quality, context, and advanced insights.

 5. Is Microsoft Fabric and Copilot together safe for sensitive industries?

 Yes, if data governance is set correctly.
 Microsoft Fabric supports role-based access and data controls.
 Users only see what they are allowed to see.
-Sensitive data still follows your compliance rules, hence suitable for sensitive industries like healthcare, finance, energy, telecommunications, etc.
+Sensitive data still adheres to your compliance rules, making it suitable for sensitive industries such as healthcare, finance, energy, and telecommunications.